trust-mfn-berlin/animals-as-objects/vault/material.cat-colonies.md

 <sound file="/audio/Audiobeitrag_Hoffmann.mp3">_Cat Colonies_ by Anne Hoffmann</sound>

-An audio piece from the project seminar "Animal Topographies" held at the Institute for Cultural Studies at Humboldt-Universität zu Berlin and run by Britta Lange and Mareike Vennen (summer semester 2021).
+An audio piece from the project seminar “Animal Topographies” held at the Institute for Cultural Studies at Humboldt-Universität zu Berlin and run by Britta Lange and Mareike Vennen (summer semester 2021).

 Animal topographies are site-specific explorations that view places where animals have played a special role in the past or present: spaces where animals are kept, and places that they have occupied.
 The audio stories that can be heard here started with theoretical and historical examinations of urban animal topographies and different forms of movement, tracing historical and current routes.
 The auditive hunt for clues leads through Berlin sites both known and unknown, where it explores relationships between humans and animals.